 Last in First Out method

 This method is the opposite of FIFO.
 The assumption is that the items in the inventory an entity purchases last are of use first.
 Thus, items in closing stock will be those purchased in the beginning.
 It is against the general policy of consuming items.
 Therefore this method is less preferred for inventory costing.

-In the times of rising prices, items an entity buys at a higher rate later will be used first.
+In times of rising prices, items an entity buys at a higher rate later will be used first.
 It means that the Cost of Goods sold will go up.
 Gross profits will fall, and so will the taxable income.
-Items in the closing stock are valued at older lesser rates.
+Items in the closing stock are valued at older, lesser rates.
 Therefore it will be of lower value.

 Weighted average method

 The value of inventory keeps constantly changing under this method.
 The weighted average rate is worked out at the time of purchase of a new item.
-The Cost of Goods sold, gross profit, and the closing stock values are calculated by this average cost.
+The Cost of Goods sold, gross profit, and closing stock values are calculated by this average cost.

 Example of inventory costing

 Let us assume that ABC Pvt.
 Ltd. manufactures biscuits.

 The first inventory is 3000 units @ US$2 per unit.

 The production for the next three months is 2000 units per month.